justjoshtings/AB-Code-Big-Data-/README.md

 ## About

 Big data project for AB's can filling line.
+I have not included the raw dataset to protect any proprietary information it might have.
 This dataset has several different parameters and each one has over 400k data points.
 I mainly used pandas for my workflow although using numpy could have made certains parts more efficient.
 There are many areas that could be refactored however, I am currently acquiring more data and would consider refactoring after I get it.

 ## Example(s)